-The school has developed a regulation of inclusive education, which determines the existence of students with special educational needs (SEN) in case, the direction of work with them.
-Based on the national curriculum, an individual curriculum has been developed for students with special educational needs, if necessary.
+The school has developed a policy of inclusive education.
+Based on students' needs, an individual learning plan can be developed for students with special educational needs.

 6. Academic assessment structure

 The goal of the IB programmes' student evaluation system is to manage the quality of teaching and learning, promote student learning, and provide quick feedback on the learning process to students, parents, teachers, and administration.